lakshyashiv16/Inhale-Exhale/docs/COUNTER_README.md

 - ❌ Requires external API calls
 - ❌ Can fail on GitHub Pages

+The old localStorage approach:
+- ❌ Only counted per device/browser
+- ❌ Different numbers on different devices
+- ❌ Not truly universal

-The new system:
+The new CountAPI system:
-- ✅ Works 100% of the time
+- ✅ **Universal counter** - same number everywhere
-- ✅ No external dependencies
+- ✅ **Real-time updates** across all devices
-- ✅ Fast and reliable
+- ✅ **Free and reliable** cloud service
-- ✅ Perfect for static sites like GitHub Pages
+- ✅ **Works on GitHub Pages** and everywhere
+- ✅ **Instant synchronization** between users